-This page describes how to install the Stripe connector, how to connect to Stripe with a connection string, and what tables you can import into Sisense:
+This page describes how to download the Stripe driver and deploy it, how to connect to Stripe with a connection string, provides information about the Stripe data model, and more.

 - Adding Stripe Tables to your ElastiCube

 To access Stripe’s REST API from Sisense, you must provide valid Oauth Stripe credentials through a connection string.
-These credentials are provided by Stripe when you create an application.
+These credentials are provided by Stripe when you register an application.

 After you receive your credentials from Stripe, you can create the connection string and provide Sisense with it to connect to your data.

 Follow the steps below to obtain the OAuth client credentials, the OAuthClientId and OAuthClientSecret: